troclaux/notes/algorithms.md

 - stable: does not change the relative order of elements with equal keys
 - in-place: only requires a constant amount of memory
 - online: can sort a list as it receives it
+- space complexity: measure of the amount of memory used by an algorithm as the input size grows
+- time complexity: measure of the runtime of an algorithm as the input size grows
+  - best case => Ω()
+  - average case => ϴ()
+  - worst case => O()

 # sorting algorithms